vssyu/etlis/English/work and social life.md

 ## TITLE

-Some people say that what children watch on television influences their behaviour while others say the amount of time children spend watching television influences their behaviour.
+Some people think a job not only provides income but also a social life.
+Others think it is better to develop a social life with people you do not work with.
 Discuss both views and give your opinion.

 ## RAW
 Some people argue that individuals can earn a living and maintain the social intercation when working, while others think colleagues should not be involved in social life.
 I think people can enjoy a social life with colleagues.